Keith Nichols: Biography

 Born in Ilford, Essex, England, Nichols was a child actor and an award-winning accordionist in his youth.
 He began by playing ragtime tunes, gaining notice in the 1970s in London when forming the band New Sedalia.
 Nichols also formed the Ragtime Orchestra in the mid-1970s, along with Mo Morris, Richard Warner and Paul Nossiter.
 Nichols recorded and gigged with Bing Crosby, and Dick Sudhalter during this period.
 Over time, he moved on to Dixieland jazz, Swing, and orchestral Jazz, including the oeuvres of Paul Whiteman and Duke Ellington.

 Nichols was also a frequent sideman for the EMI record label and an arranger for the New York Jazz Repertory Company, Dick Hyman and the Pasadena Roof Orchestra.
 In 1978, he helped lead the Midnite Follies Orchestra with Alan Cohen.
 Other artists Nichols worked with include Digby Fairweather, Harry Gold, Richard Pite and Claus Jacobi.
-He died of COVID-19 during the COVID-19 pandemic in the United Kingdom on 21 January 2021, at The Royal London Hospital.
+He died on 21 January 2021, after contracting COVID-19 during the COVID-19 pandemic in the United Kingdom while being treated for another condition, at The Royal London Hospital.